devendra-mandava/Brain-Tumor-Detection-using-MRI-and-Deep-Learning-/README.md

-# 🧠 NeuroSeg - Brain Tumor Segmentation AI
+Brain Tumor Detection using MRI and Deep Learning

 **NeuroSeg** is a deep learning-based **Brain Tumor Segmentation** system that analyzes MRI scans and highlights tumor regions.
 The project uses **U-Net** for segmentation and a **Flask backend** for processing, with a clean **frontend interface** to upload and visualize results.